 2. THE SYSTEM'S ARCHITECTURE AND FUNCTIONALITIES

 AEDES is a lightweight web application, running both client-side and server-side, developed with classic web technologies including PHP, HTML5, CSS3, and JavaScript, with its chart generation engine powered by the Chart.js library.

-Figure 1- AEDES homepage